teresal92/immersive-app/README.md

 </details>

 ## About the Project
   > Hi there!
 I built Immersive as a challenge to learn Spotify OAuth2 and build an MVP product in less than 48 hours.
-While most pomo
   > Based on pomodoro principles for time management, Immersive's curated focus rooms help you break down your workflow into intervals of 25 minute sessions and 5 minute breaks.
 While many pomodoro apps exist, many do not have music integration which was a feature that I personally found important for my productivity flow.
 What sets Immersive apart is the Spotify integration solving the problem of having multiple apps open.
   > It's easy to get started.
 To start a focus session:
   > * Login or sign up for a Spotify account.